jbouzekri/ConfigKnpMenuBundle/README.md

             label: "My first label"
             order: An integer to sort the item in his level.
             attributes: An array of attributes passed to the knp item
+            linkAttributes: An array of attributes passed to the a tag
+            childrenAttributes: An array of attributes passed to the chidlren block
             display: boolean to hide the item
             displayChildren: boolean to hide the children
             children: # An array of subitems